Soccer-Man United job isn't too big for me, says Solskjaer

 Oct 18 (Reuters) - Manchester United manager Ole Gunnar Solskjaer believes he is the right man for the rebuilding job at Old Trafford despite overseeing the club's worst start to a top-flight season in 30 years.

-United have recorded two wins in their opening eight Premier League matches this season, slipping to 12th in the standings and two points above the relegation zone.
+United have recorded two wins in their opening eight Premier League matches this season, slipping to 12th in the standings and two points about the relegation zone.

 Solskjaer's position could come under increased pressure if rivals and league leaders Liverpool come away with all three points from their trip to Old Trafford on Sunday.